Snippet-University/trial_bench/README.md

 #Attributions: Cloudbursting Stock

-#Programs Used : Visual Studio (for headers and file hierarchy)
+#Programs Used : Visual Studio, Doxygen (for headers and file hierarchy)